 For her sixth New York gallery show, she hung just four monumental paintings, explosive depictions of the seasons, in the main space – one painting per wall.
 The bold scale of her tumbling, levitating compositions in overheated colors evoked balloons, chandeliers, and lanterns as well as the gears and wheels of industry.

 These painting were made without direct brushwork by employing a painting technique derived from decalcomania in which Milhazes applied paint to transparent plastic foil.
 When the paint dried, she mounted the foil on canvas.
 When the foil was removed, what was left was most but not all of the application.
 Used repeatedly, the same foil could be used again and again in the same painting or in other works.

-Her intricately composed collages were made from everyday materials such as foil, wrappers, and scraps of patterned paper.
+Her intricately composed collages were made from everyday materials such as foil and scraps of patterned paper.
 Her prominent use of shiny gold was inspired by the colorful wrappers of modern day confectionary.
 She also finds inspiration from the ‘chitao’ which are colorful, cheap, floral Brazilian fabrics found in local market stalls, as well as the local crafts and jewelry produced by Brazil’s indigenous people.
 Her collages have a more geometric, abstract quality than her paintings, but they exude the same pulsating spirit.

 There have been solo exhibitions of her work in foundations and museums in Miami, Rio de Janeiro, Buenos Aires, Basel, Lisbon, Paris, and Sao Paolo.
 Her work is in the public collections of the Guggenheim, Metropolitan Museum of Art, Museum of Modern Art, Carnegie Museum, Museo Nacional Centro de Arte Reina Sophia, and MOCA Kanazawa, Japan to name a few.